 Accelerate and expand the Heliophysics Explorer program by restoring the option of Mid-size Explorer (MIDEX) missions and allow them to be offered alternately with Small Explorer (SMEX) missions every 2 to 3 years to meet HPD’s science objectives.
 With the proposed budgets a three-year cadence is possible.

 Support regular selections of Missions of Opportunity to allow the HPD community to respond quickly to opportunities and to leverage limited resources with interagency, international, and commercial flight partners.
 Through relatively modest investments, such Missions of Opportunity can potentially address many of the high priority science challenges facing the HPD community.
-Utilize all available options for low cost flights: small-sats, s and the ISS as examples.
+Utilize all available options for low cost flights: small-sats, CubeSats and the ISS as examples.

-Seek a solution to the launcher availability issues attendant to the loss of medium class Delta II launch vehicles to establish and maintain the mix of smaller (SMEX) and medium (MIDEX) missions.
+Seek a solution to the launcher availability issues attendant to the loss of medium class Delta II launch vehicles to establish and maintain the mix of SMEX and MIDEX missions.

 SIDEBAR